UsabilityEngineering/ux-portfolio-khandy7/UX_Journal1/README.md

   On the box the printer states that it has easy to fill ink, two sided printing, and easy wireless printing, so I will be looking out for these features as I go along as well since they seem to be the biggest appeal of this printer.

   My first impressions of the UI were good, it does not look overly complicated and the printer has a sleek design.
 However, beginning the set up process I immediatly noticed that the instructions were much larger than I anticipated.
-Here is the front and back of the instructions for set up page:
+Here is the front and back of the instructions page:

 ![alt text](https://github.com/UsabilityEngineering/ux-portfolio-khandy7/blob/master/UX_Journal1/front_page.png?raw=true)
 ![alt text](https://github.com/UsabilityEngineering/ux-portfolio-khandy7/blob/master/UX_Journal1/back_page.png?raw=true)